coreytaylorcompchem/comp_chem/generation/2025-08-30_libinvent_herg_logd_cyp3a4/README.md

 * hERG classification (1=active, 0=inactive)
 * LogD regression model to directly predict LogD
-* CYP3A4 regression model to predict pIC50 against the isoform as a proxy for others important isoforms.
+* CYP3A4 regression model to predict pIC50 against the isoform as a proxy for other important isoforms.

 Generated molecules are scored by this model and the results are used to re-train the Reinvent RL.